The Sign Pattern Problem for Ehrhart Polynomials: Embedding Theorem I and Its Applications

-Finally, the reader may wonder whether zero can occur as a middle Ehrhart coefficient.
-This is indeed possible, as shown in Example \ref{ReeveTetrahedron} with $m=12$.
-In this case, Reeve tetrahedron $\mathcal{T}_{12}$ is Ehrhart positive.
-We further provide an example of a polytope that is not Ehrhart positive but has a middle Ehrhart coefficient equal to zero.
-Let $\mathcal{P}=\mathrm{Pry}^1(\mathcal{T}_{48}) \times \mathcal{T}_{20}$.
-Then
+Finally, one might inquire whether zero can occur as an Ehrhart coefficient.
+Indeed, this is possible, as demonstrated by the Reeve tetrahedron $\mathcal{T}_{12}$ in Example \ref{ReeveTetrahedron}, which is Ehrhart positive.
+We further provide an example of a polytope that is not Ehrhart positive but has a vanishing middle coefficient.
+Let $\mathcal{P} = \mathrm{Pry}^1(\mathcal{T}_{48}) \times \mathcal{T}_{20}$.
+Its Ehrhart polynomial is: